risk-first/website/introduction/One-Size-Fits-No-One.md

 Why are [Software Methodologies](https://en.wikipedia.org/wiki/Software_development_process) all different?

-In [All Risk Management](All-Risk-Management) we made the case that [any action you take](Glossary#taking-action) on a software project is to do with managing [risk](Glossary#risk), and the last section, [A Conversation](A-Conversation) was an example of this happening.
+[Previously](All-Risk-Management), we made the case that [any action you take](Glossary#taking-action) on a software project is to do with managing [risk](Glossary#risk), and the last section, [A Conversation](A-Conversation) was an example of this happening.

-Therefore, it stands to reason that software methodologies are all about risk management too.
-Since they are prescribing a particular day-to-day process, or set of actions to take, they are also prescribing a particular approach to managing the risks on the project.
+Therefore, it stands to reason that software methodologies are all about handling risk too.
+Since they are prescribing a particular day-to-day process, or set of actions to take, they are also prescribing a particular approach to managing the risks on software projects.

 ## Why Have a Methodology At All?